solo-io/packer-plugin-arm-image/README.md

 # Compiling and Testing
 ## Building
-As this is an alpha release - consider using a vm to run this code for isolation.
+As this tool performs low-level OS manipulations - consider using a vm to run this code for isolation.
+While this is highly recommended, it is not manadatory.

 This project uses [go dep](https://github.com/golang/dep) tool for dependencies.
 To build: